Serving Kentucky's Schools and Student Athletes Since 1917

 Yes.
 The pitcher would have only 10 pitches available at the varsity level.

-How does the new rule apply when playing out of state teams either at home or on the road?
+How does the rule apply when playing out-of-state teams either at home or on the road?

-The pitch count applies any time you take the field representing a KHSAA school, regardless of whom you are playing or where your are playing, just like the inning limitation applied previously.
+The pitch count applies any time you take the field representing a KHSAA school, regardless of whom you are playing or where you are playing.

 Does the pitch count limitation apply to out of state schools when playing a KHSAA school in Kentucky?